 - Pool Halls

 - Dance Clubs

 - Record/Video Rental Stores (ummm, do these still exist?!?)

 - Meat Lockers

 Obviously, the dining and entertainment category bonus of 4% is the biggest benefit of the card.
 Other than the spending bonuses, this card doesn’t offer much in terms of valuable benefits.
 Especially when compared to other credit cards that come with an annual fee of around $100.

 The biggest other benefits are no foreign transaction fees, secondary car rental insurance, roadside assistance, purchase protection and extended warranty, and concierge services.
 Honestly, I wouldn’t use any of these.
 When I purchase something, I’m typically OK with the price I paid.
 I don’t shop much outside of the United States.
 As far as rental car insurance, I have other Chase credit cards that give me primary car rental coverage.

 Capital One Savor Rewards Card does not bring much to the table (besides dinner).
 Outside of the introductory offer and the earning bonuses on dining and entertainment, there are no benefits that fit having an annual fee.

 Competitors to the Capital One Savor

 There are a few competitors to the Capital One Savor card that I want to bring up.
 They compete in two different ways.
 First, if you are interested in travel you should look into the Chase Sapphire Preferred.
-It touts the same annual fee (also waived in year 1) and comes with much more value if used towards travel.
+It touts the same annual fee but comes with much more value if used towards travel.
 If it’s cashback that you’re truly interested in, there are no fee cards that are very similar and will save you nearly $100 per year.